Which Games are Unaffected by Absolute Commitments?: Stackelberg Resilient Games

 \section{Stackelberg Resilient Games}

-\begin{quote} ``\emph{I'm afraid I don't understand something, Alexei.
-Is the Premier threatening to explode this if our planes carry out their attack?}'' \begin{flushright} - President Merkin Muffley \end{flushright}

-``\emph{No sir.
-It is not a thing a sane man would do.
-The doomsday machine is designed to trigger itself automatically.}'' \begin{flushright} - Alexei de Sadeski \end{flushright} \end{quote}

-In this section, we define what we mean by games that are resilient to Stackelberg attacks.
-We show that reasoning about such games is hard in general but feasible for two-player games of perfect information.
-Let $G$ be an extensive-form game on $n$ players.
-We define $\C_i(G)$ as the game that starts with a smart contract move for player $i$ whose only subgame is $G$.
-Similarly, if $P : [m] \rightarrow [n]$ is a list of players of length $m$ that specifies the order of the contracts, we denote by $\C_P(G)$ the game with $m$ contracts belonging to the players specified by the list.
-Generally speaking, being the first player to deploy a smart contract is an advantage.
-As a result, the equilibrium of the game may be sensitive to the order of the players in a given list.
-We call the player $P(1)$ with the first contract the \emph{leading contract player}.
-In practice, the order of the players is determined by the consensus protocol used by the underlying blockchain and may be non-deterministic.
-For the purposes of this paper, we assume the consensus protocol is agnostic to the players such that the order is random.
-Thus, we say a game is Stackelberg resilient if only if the equilibrium remains the same for any order of the contracts.
-An example of a game that is not Stackelberg resilient is shown in \cref{fig:example}.
+In this section, we formalize what we mean by games that are resilient to Stackelberg attacks.
+We show that reasoning about such games is hard in general but feasible for two-agent games of perfect information.
+Let $G$ be an extensive-form game on $n$ agents.
+We define $\C_i(G)$ as the game that starts with a commitment move for agent $i$ whose only subgame is $G$.
+Similarly, if $P : [m] \rightarrow [n]$ is a list of agents of length $m$ that specifies the order of the commitments, we denote by $\C_P(G)$ the game with $m$ commitments belonging to the agents specified by the list.
+Note that $\C_P(G)$ is a succinct representation of a game whose size is exponential in the size of the list.
+Generally speaking, being the first agent to deploy a commitment is an advantage.
+As a result, the equilibrium of the game may be sensitive to the order of the agents in a given list.
+We call the agent $P(1)$ with the first commitment the \emph{leading commitment agent}.
+The order of the agents' commitments will depend on the context and is in some cases random.
+Thus, we say a game is Stackelberg resilient if only if the equilibrium remains the same for any order of the commitments.
 We will now make this notion more formal.